 Like I said earlier, elderberry syrup has been a cold and flu remedy for ages, but did you know that there’s actually scientific research out there to back up those claims?

 Elderberries contain phytochemicals that give them the ability to bind to viruses in order to prevent them from invading cells and replicating, and they have an affinity for respiratory viruses like influenza.
-Plus, they taste great… especially when added to flavorful herbs like clove, cinnamon, and ginger.
-These herbs have their own antiseptic properties due to their high volatile oil content and are warming herbs that work to stimulate digestion and circulation.
-This helps them act as catalysts to the immune boosting herbs in this remedy.
+Plus, they taste great, especially when added to flavorful herbs like clove, cinnamon, and ginger.
+These herbs have their own antimicrobial properties due to their high volatile oil content and are warming herbs that work to stimulate digestion and circulation.
+This helps them act as catalysts to the immune-stimulating herbs in this preparation.

 Another great thing about elderberry is that it’s especially effective when used in combination with echinacea.
-Echinacea is the most researched plant in the modern world, and it has been shown in many studies to stimulate the immune system and to fight viruses and bacteria.
-The Green Pharmacy states that echinacea contains inulin which improves white blood cell speed so it can get to invaders and destroy them before they spread further.
-It also signals the body to release interferon and it contains chemicals (caffeic acid, cichoric acid, and echinacin) that have been shown to kill viruses like interferon does.
+Echinacea is one of the most researched plant in the modern world, and it has been shown in many studies to stimulate the immune system and to fight viruses and bacteria.
+Doctor James Duke’s The Green Pharmacy Herbal Handbook (2000) states that echinacea contains inulin which improves white blood cell speed so it can get to invaders and destroy them before they spread further.
+It also signals the body to release interferon, and it contains chemicals (caffeic acid, cichoric acid, and echinacin) that have been shown to kill viruses as interferon does.
 It also increases the number of white blood cells in the body.

 Keep track of this recipe by pinning any of these images to your Pinterest boards and sharing this post on your Facebook page!